livingbio/typed-ffmpeg/README.md

 # Records:
-Each week, I will explore various approaches and document the outcomes in this repository.
+Each times, I will explore various approaches and document the outcomes in this repository.